Introduction

 Compare Skills and Tools for Each Role

 This distinction is increasingly significant, especially as 70% of news executives express concern over audience attention shifting towards individuals who can deliver high-quality, engaging narratives across platforms.
-Furthermore, the rise of generative AI tools and platforms like ChatGPT and Canva is reshaping the landscape for both online and content professionals, underscoring the need for flexibility in their skill sets.
+Furthermore, the rise of and platforms like ChatGPT and Canva is reshaping the landscape for both online and content professionals, underscoring the need for flexibility in their skill sets.

 As the media environment evolves, it’s crucial for professionals to adapt and refine their abilities to stay relevant and effective in capturing audience attention.